yahoo/oss-guide/docs/publishing/publish.md

 # Publish a New Open Source Project

-The Verizon Media Open Source Program Office (OSPO) provides services to help engineers at Verizon Media prepare code for external publication, promote projects, and build open source communities.
+The Corporate Open Source Program Office (OSPO) provides services to help engineers at the copmany prepare code for external publication, promote projects, and build open source communities.
 If you are interested in open source collaboration, we are here to help.
-To get an overview of our program, vist the OSPO Welcome Page intranet page, chat with us on our internal Slack channel (#opensource), or send an email to ospo@.
+To get an overview of our program, vist the OSPO Welcome Page intranet page, or contact us directly.

 This page highlights the steps you'll take when it comes to publishing company code as an open source project.
 We require you to follow this process to help prevent over disclosure of information that could result in problems related to copyright, patent, trademark, or information we need to protect.
 As you plan your publication, remember that you must complete the review process and obtain OSPO approval before you publish any code externally.